expand-network/sdk-nodejs/README.md

 <br>

 >All transactions are securely signed on your end, so your private key remains with you and never comes to us over API.
-We do not hold your crypto at any point: your keys, your crypto.
+We do not hold your crypto:closed_lock_with_key: at any point: **Your keys, Your crypto**.
 Our APIs are a one-stop-shop for you to make the enquiries and conduct the transactions as you want.

 ## Installation
 To install, just clone the repository from git directly. (npm install coming soon)